shlok-mehndiratta/Google-Search-Clone/README.md

 - Type your query and hit Enter or click the buttons.
 - The form will redirect you to the actual Google search results for demonstration.

-🧠 Concepts Practiced
+## 🧠 Concepts Practiced

-HTML semantics and form behavior
+- HTML semantics and form behavior

-CSS Flexbox layout for alignment
+- CSS Flexbox layout for alignment

-Input and label styling consistency
+- Input and label styling consistency

-Responsive design for smaller screens
+- Responsive design for smaller screens

-Accessibility using <label> and for
+- Accessibility using &lt;label&gt; and for

-📜 License
+## 📜 License

 This project is intended for educational purposes only.
 This is not affiliated with Google in any way.

-🙌 Contributing
+## 🙌 Contributing

 Want to improve the design or add more features?
 Fork the repo and submit a pull request!